WatWowMap/Pogo-Data-Generator/README.md

       skipNormalIfUnset: false, // If form is unset, Normal form will be skipped
       skipForms: [], // Can be used to skip forms, such as Shadow/Purified
       includeProtos: true, // Adds unreleased forms from the protos
-      includeEstimatedPokemon: true, // Includes mega info for Mega Evos that do not officially exist in Pogo
+      includeEstimatedPokemon: true, // Includes mega info for Mega Evos that do not officially exist in Pogo as well as Pokemon data from the PokeAPI for Pokemon that are in the protos but not in the GM yet.
       processFormsSeparately: false, // Full Pokemon obj for each form
       includeRawForms: false, // Returns a "forms" obj with all individual forms
       includeUnset: false, //includes Pokemon that have unset forms
-      unsetFormName: '', // Form name to use for unset forms },
+      unsetFormName: '', // Form name to use for unset forms
+      allUnset: false, // Includes all unset forms, even if they are not being used anymore },
     template: {
       pokedexId: true,